Situationist International: Anti-capitalism

 The Situationist International, in the 15 years from its formation in 1957 and its dissolution in 1972, is characterized by a Marxist and surrealist perspective on aesthetics and politics, without separation between the two: art and politics are faced together and in revolutionary terms.
 The SI analyzed the modern world from the point of view of everyday life.
-The core arguments of the Situationist International were an attack on the capitalist degradation of the life of people and the fake models advertised by the mass media, to which the Situationist responded with alternative life experiences.
+The core arguments of the Situationist International were an attack on the capitalist degradation of the life of people, as well as the fake models advertised by the mass media, to which the Situationist responded with alternative life experiences.
 The alternative life experiences explored by the Situationists were the construction of situations, unitary urbanism, psychogeography, and the union of play, freedom and critical thinking.
 A major stance of the SI was to count on the force of a revolutionary proletariat.
-This stance was reaffirmed very clearly in a discussion on "To what extent is the SI a political movement?", during the Fourth SI Conference in London.
-The SI remarked that this is a core Situationist principle, and that those that don't understand it and agree with it, are not Situationist.
+The SI remarked that this is a core Situationist principle, and that those that do not understand it and agree with it, are not Situationist.
+This stance was reaffirmed very clearly in a discussion on "To what extent is the SI a political movement?" during the Fourth SI Conference in London.